amnezia-vpn/amnezia.org-content/docs/en/instructions/04_file-connection/04_file-connection.md

 # Connecting with a file

-In this case, we will consider the option of connecting via a configuration file.

- The file should be in **.vpn**, **.conf** or **.ovpn** format

-Do not use files from public sources, they may have been posted for the purpose of capturing your personal data.

-> **Minimum system requirements for VPS:** \
-> Operating System - Linux, suitable for Ubuntu 22.04 or Debian 11. \
-> Supported processor architecture - x86-64.\
-> Virtualization - KVM. \
-> Random Access Memory (RAM) - recommended 2 GB, but not less than 1 GB. \
-> Pre-installed software and control panel are not required.

-&nbsp;

 ## Install the Amnezia app

 On the first screen, the application will ask for your connection details.
 This is your VPS server data.